Galtarus/chrome-extension-discord-media-sender-with-webhook/README.md

    - Navigate to chrome://extensions/.
    - Enable Developer mode by ticking the checkbox in the upper-right corner.
    - Click on the "Load unpacked" button.
+   - Navigate to the root directory where you cloned or downloaded this repository and select it.
+The root directory is the one that contains the `manifest.json` and `background.js` files among others.
    - Select the directory where you cloned or downloaded this repository.

 ## Usage